Borderline Personality Disorder Symptoms

 - Transient, stress-related paranoid thoughts or severe dissociative symptoms

 Borderline personality disorder is more prevalent in females (75 percent of diagnoses made are in females).
-It is thought that borderline personality disorder affects between 1.6 and 5.9 percent of the general population.
+It is thought that this disorder affects between 1.6 and 5.9 percent of the general population.

-Like most personality disorders, borderline personality disorder typically will decrease in intensity with age, with many people experiencing few of the most extreme symptoms by the time they are in the 40s or 50s.
+Like most personality disorders, BPD typically will decrease in intensity with age, with many people experiencing few of the most extreme symptoms by the time they are in the 40s or 50s.

 Details about Borderline Personality Disorder Symptoms